 What the Private Sector needs to do to Move Reconciliation Forward

-Conversations in this on-demand offering range from the inclusion of Indigenous issues in environmental, social and corporate governance, to the representation and recruitment of Indigenous peoples on corporate boards and senior management.
-There is also discussion about the need for a wealth management regime, changes to financial, corporate and securities legislation as well as changes to financial regulation.
+Conversations range from the inclusion of Indigenous issues in environmental, social, and corporate governance; Indigenous representation and recruitment on corporate boards and senior management; the need for a wealth management regime; and changes to financial, corporate and securities legislation.

 Professional Responsibility & Ethics